morrownr/USB-WiFi/home/USB_WiFi_Chipsets.md

 rtl8811cu
 ```

-Note: No timeline is available currently.
+Note: Support was merged into kernel 6.2.

 -----